 Running Crew

 The running crews are the volunteers who run all the backstage equipment during a production.
 Playhouse productions run approximately four–six weeks.
-The Howard and Rhonda Hawks Mainstage Theatre productions run Wednesday through Sunday with two shows on Sunday.
+The Howard and Rhonda Hawks Mainstage Theatre productions run Wednesday through Sunday with one matinee on Sunday.
 The Howard Drew Theatre runs Thursday through Sunday with one matinee on Sunday.
 On the Hawks Mainstage, volunteers can work every night of a production or a minimum of three nights per week.
 Volunteers who work every night of a production will qualify to receive compensation.
 In the Drew Theatre, two nights a week are the minimum.
 The running crews arrive approximately one hour before the performance begins to preset all stage pieces.

 Lightboard Operator